rachaelrho/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

->> Lists and tuples are both a sequence of elements of any type.
-However, lists are mutable and tuples are not mutable, which basically means lists can be subsetted with the bracket operator with the position of an element (ex: cheeses[0] = "Cheddar") and tuples cannot conduct this command.
-Therefore lists leverage use keys in dictionaries.
+>> Lists and tuples are both sequences of elements of any type.
+However, lists are mutable and tuples are not mutable, which basically means list elements can be motified after initialization (ex: cheeses[0] = "Cheddar") and tuples cannot.
+Lists can leverage keys in dictionaries due to this.
 ---

 ###Q2.
 Lists &amp; Sets

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>> Lists and sets are both sequences of elements of any type and are mutable.
+However lists cannot have duplicate data and have no idex.
+Lists perform better on iterating over values (looping) but sets are better for checking values in a set or common operations across sets.
 ---

 ###Q3.
 Lambda Function